The Staff Says…

 A new way to work.

 Hello!!
 My name is Kesy, I have been with Growing Spaces for almost two years.
-Let me tell you they these two years have flown by.
+Let me tell you that these two years have flown by.
 It is so refreshing to work in an environment that is positive and nurturing, inside and out.
 Growing Spaces produces a product and a quality of life that I...

 Continue reading »